-Note: For degree completion the student must complete the computer fundamentals requirement.
+NOTE: For degree completion the student must complete the Computer Literacy Requirement.

+Fine Arts:

-Fine Arts: Art Option (EB20)
+Art Option

 The following combination of courses allows any student to obtain both an Associate in Arts Degree and to transfer into most four-year colleges offering programs in Fine Art, Art Education, and Art History.